-In the early 1980s, the Austrian Ministry of Defense proceeded with the modernization of the Armed Forces through an invitation to tender for a new service pistol, which it designated as “Pistole 80” or “P80”.
-The required self-defense pistol had to have a reduced weight, the highest level of reliability and safe and simple operation.
+In the early 1980s, the Austrian Ministry of Defense proceeded with the modernization of the Austrian Armed Forces through an invitation to tender for a new service pistol, which it designated as “Pistole 80” or “P80”.
+The required self-defense pistol had to have a reduced weight, the highest level of reliability, and safe and simple operation.

-He not only met the military´s specifications, he exceeded them by creating new approaches to pistol design and manufacturing processes.
+He not only met the military’s specifications, he exceeded them by creating new approaches to pistol design and manufacturing processes.
 As an example, one essential innovation resulted from his experience in the use of polymers in manufacturing.
 Instead of a metal receiver that required complex milling, he relied on his core competencies and implemented a receiver produced through injection molded polymer.
 At the time, this was a completely new and bold approach.
 The enormous physical loads inherent in a firearm required a special design, which Gaston Glock meticulously developed and implemented.

-Using innovative manufacturing processes, he was able not only to substantially reduce the pistol’s weight but also to optimize its reliability by virtue of designing a pistol comprised of only 33 parts.
+Using innovative manufacturing processes, he was not only able to substantially reduce the pistol’s weight but also to optimize its reliability by virtue of designing a pistol comprised of only 33 parts.
 An additional advantage emerged in the pistol’s operation: the material properties of the polymer absorbed energy released through firing much better than steel, resulting in significantly reduced perceived recoil for the user.

-In March 1982 Gaston Glock submitted his prototypes B1 to B5 to the Austrian Armed Forces: Safe Action® semi-automatic pistol in 9 millimeter caliber with polymer frame, Browning tilting barrel action, a pretensioned firing pin and a double-stack magazine with a seventeen round capacity.
-After a comprehensive range of technical tests, Gaston Glock’s prototypes achieved the maximum point score and the GLOCK pistol emerged as the clear winner.
+In March 1982, Gaston Glock submitted his prototypes B1 to B5 to the Austrian Armed Forces: Safe Action® semi-automatic pistol in 9 millimeter caliber with polymer frame, Browning tilting barrel action, a pretensioned firing pin and a double-stack magazine with a seventeen round capacity.
+After a comprehensive range of technical tests, Gaston Glock’s prototypes achieved the highest point score and the GLOCK pistol emerged as the clear winner.

 Subsequently, the worldwide success story relentlessly pursued its impressive course and the 20 millionth GLOCK pistol was sold in 2020.
 Gaston Glock not only revolutionized the world of handguns with his legendary invention, but also succeeded in establishing the GLOCK brand as the global market leader in the field of pistols.